suvash/nepalify/README.md

 ## Installation

+Nepalify is available in CommonJS2, ES6 as well as UMD formats for all different needs.
-This package can be consumed directly via Unpkg CDN into your pages, or installed via NPM to include in your application bundle.
+It can be consumed directly via Unpkg CDN into your pages, or installed via NPM to include in your application bundle.

 ### Unpkg CDN installation